Callie duPerier

 Callie duPerier (born March 17, 1993) is an American professional rodeo cowgirl who specializes in barrel racing.
-In December 2015, she won the Women’s Professional Rodeo Association (WPRA) barrel racing world championship at the National Finals Rodeo (NFR) in Las Vegas, Nevada.
+In December 2015, she won the Women's Professional Rodeo Association (WPRA) barrel racing world championship at the National Finals Rodeo (NFR) in Las Vegas, Nevada.

 Life

 Callie duPerier was born on March 17, 1993, in San Antonio, Texas.
 She currently resides in Boerne, Texas.
 She attended Schreiner University (Kerriville). duPerier grew up in Bandera, Texas.
-She is a dedicated horse person.
 She married Kaleb Apffel in May 2016.

 Career

 duPerier joined the Women's Professional Rodeo Association in 1993.

 2014 and earlier seasons

 In 2014, she finished the season ranked 25th in the year with $44, 804.
 In 2010, she won the WPRA Junior World title with $14.476 aboard Makearocket Buzz "Fuzzy". duPere received an invitation to The American Rodeo more than once.
 She also has been competing in barrel racing since she was 12 years old.